portfolio-performance/portfolio-help/docs/en/tricks/morningstar.md

 startDate=2011-02-01&priceType=&outputType=COMPACTJSON&
 id=F00000ZB0M]2]0]FOGBR$$ALL&applyTrackRecordExtension=true
 ```
-You now need to change some of the options in the link and slightly simplify it as well so it becomes:
+You now need to change some options in the link and slightly simplify it as well so it becomes:

 ``` html
 https://tools.morningstar.co.uk/api/rest.svc/timeseries_price/